metapolator/metapolator/functionality overview.md

     * instance
     * string of instances

-i.e. “a project consists of design spaces, which contain, and share, any number of masters, master sequences, adjustment masters and adjustment master sequences.
-Placed in the design spaces are instances and strings of instances.”
+i.e. “a project consists of design spaces, which contain, and share, any number of masters and master sequences.
+Placed in the design spaces are instances, strings of instances, adjustment masters and adjustment master sequences.”

 Below, we will exercise these hierarchies.